How to experience your best fundraising results this fall

 Schools profit over $1.4 billion each year selling products.
 This type of success has been enjoyed for years.
 Thus, they may not be willing to let go of their brochure sale anytime soon.
 But times are changing. online fundraisers now account for as much as 50% of school sales. eCommerce orders result in 3 times more purchases compared to traditional order forms.

 So far this fall 29% of our schools are doing online only selling without a brochure.
 That’s a fairly significant number.
 But every situation is unique.
-Some are still completely virtual; others are bringing their students back in phases. have been phasing their students back in person.
+Some are still completely virtual; others are bringing their students back in phases.

 One fact remains consistent across the board.
 We’re all concerned and don’t really know how things will play out.
 The focus right now is on getting students back to school safely, not so much on fundraising.